-Click Extruded Cut Description 2.
+Click Extruded Cut .
 Choose Through All and click OK.
 This type of end condition always cuts through the entire model no matter how far.
 No depth setting was needed.
 Rename the feature BottomSlot.

-Cut-Extrude 3

-Y X @

-From ~

-Sketch Plane •

-Direction 1 ^

-Through All •

-Flip side to cut

-1

-Draft outward

-Using the Hole Wizard The Hole Wizard is used to create specialized holes in a solid.
+Using the Hole Wizard

+The Hole Wizard is used to create specialized holes in a solid.
 It can create simple, tapered, counterbored and countersunk holes using a step by step procedure.
-I n this example, the Hole Wizard will be used to create a standard hole.
-Creating a Standard Hole You can choose the face to insert the hole onto, define the hole's dimensions and locate the hole using the Hole Wizard .
-One of the most intuitive aspects of the Hole Wizard is that you specify the size of the hole by the fastener that goes into it. Тір You can also place holes on planes and non-planar faces.
+In this example, the Hole Wizard will be used to create a standard hole.

+Creating a Standard Hole

+You can choose the face to insert the hole onto, define the hole's dimensions and locate the hole using the Hole Wizard.
+One of the most intuitive aspects of the Hole Wizard is that you specify the size of the hole by the fastener that goes into it.

+You can also place holes on planes and non-planar faces.
 For example, you can create a hole on a cylindrical face.

+Counterbore Hole

-Counterbore Hole A counterbore hole is required in this model.
+A counterbore hole is required in this model.
 Using the front face of the model and a relation, the hole can be positioned.

-Note The Advanced Hole Wizard (Insert, Features, Advanced Hole) is similar to the Hole Wizard, but allows you to design a stack of hole styles including counterbores, countersinks, tapered, tapped, and standard holes.
-Introducing: The Hole Wizard The Hole Wizard creates shaped holes, such as countersunk and counterbore types.
+The Advanced Hole Wizard (Insert, Features, Advanced Hole) is similar to the Hole Wizard, but allows you to design a stack of hole styles including counterbores, countersinks, tapered, tapped, and standard holes.

+Introducing: The Hole Wizard

+The Hole Wizard creates shaped holes, such as countersunk and counterbore types.
 The process creates two sketches.
 One defines the shape of the hole.
 The other, a point, locates the center.

-Where to Find It CommandManager: Features > Hole Wizard () Menu: Insert, Features, Hole Wizard
+CommandManager: Features > Hole Wizard

+19 Select Counterbore.

+Select the face indicated and click Hole

+Wizard (i).
+Set the properties of the hole as follows:

+Type: Counterbore Standard: ANSI Metric

+Type: Hex Bolt - ANSI B18.2.3.5M

+Size: M8

+20 Wake up the centerpoint.

+Click the Positions tab.

+Hover the cursor over the circumference of the large arc.
+Do not click.

+When the Coincident symbol appears , the center point of the large arc has been "woken up" and is now a point you can snap to.